jhumphry/aLua/README.md

 functional approaches.
 This project currently supports Lua version 5.3.

-Both Lua and this Ada interface are free software (MIT-style licence) and are provided with no guarantees, as set out in the file LICENSE.md.
+Both Lua and this Ada interface are free software (MIT-style licence) and are provided with no guarantees, as set out in the file LICENSE.

+## Usage notes

-## Ada - Lua interface design
+### Ada - Lua interface design

 The main design goal of this project is to provide a full interface to the Lua library API, but with appropriate changes to ensure that the